 - Kaunakakai is Molokai’s most significant town and the center of local life.
 Just five-minutes south of Kaunakakai is where you will find the islands only actual hotel on the island, Hotel Molokai.

 Finally, if you can’t decide on just one island, many people choose to island-hop.
 The predominant method of inter-island travel is through flying.
 Hawaiian Airlines operates most flights, where you can easily visit up to three separate islands on a single trip.
 But that doesn’t mean it’s cheap.
 Expect to budget around $150 round-trip.
 Ferry services’ are only available between the islands of Maui, Lanai, and Molokai.

-The Best Hawaiian Island For Kids
+What Is The Best Hawaiian Island For Families